6 Things Children of Divorce Want From Their Parents This Holiday Season

 Getting presents is cool but not if they come with lots of conditions.
 If you buy me a really nice present and then tell me it can never leave your house, it doesn’t really feel like a gift.

-Before you buy me something, make sure you’re okay with me to choosing where my gift lives.
+Before you buy me something, make sure you’re okay with me choosing where my gift lives.
 If you’re uncomfortable with it going to the other house, please don’t buy it.

 I know you may not always feel like doing something nice for the other parent.
 You might even think they don’t deserve it.
 This holiday, I hope you realize that’s not the way I feel.